UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 There is a **known issue** with amdgpu driver which comes with **Ubuntu 18.04 LTS** (and maybe others Linux distros).
 During and after OS installation it is possible that you may receive a UI after login or you may not.

+<span class="label label-warning">Heads up!</span> Ubuntu 18.10 "Cosmic Cuttlefish" and Ubuntu 19.04 "Disco Dingo" are not affected by this issue so you don't need to use this procedure.

 You can find all the references about this issue in the amdgpu Documentation (amdgpu_UserGuide) in the driver packages downloadable from the AMD official website.
 Check the [Linux Drivers](!Software_&_OS_Distro/Linux/Drivers) section to download the latest driver package.